TimG1964/XLSX.jl/docs/src/formulae/formulas.md

 given the formula `"=A1:A5"` would produce a 5-element result and would spill to fill 5 cells.

-You may include a spill range in a formula using the base cell name with a `#` suffix, and this is treated as a reference to the ful spill range.
+You may include a spill range in a formula using the base cell name with a `#` suffix, and this is treated as a reference to the full spill range.
 For example, to add an extra column to the above table, use `setFormula(s, "C1", "=2*B1#")` just as in Excel.
 The result will spill to fill cells `C1:C5`.